siasio/reverso-context-with-blanks/README.md

 # reverso-context-with-blanks
- Anki add-on for getting sentences from reverso
+ Anki add-on for getting sentences from reverso.
+Download it into your anki from here: https://ankiweb.net/shared/info/680321806

 When adding new cards, you will get an option to automatically fetch a fixed number of sample sentences from the Reverso website (https://context.reverso.net/).
 To do so, just create a new card type with the word "reverso" in the type name, and fields "Word" and "Context".
 For such a card type, when you enter a word you are interested in in the "Word" field, and then click anywhere else (stop the mouse focus on this field), the sentences will automatically appear in the "Context" field.